 The thermal solution may be unstable when the temperature derivative of the net cooling function (cooling minus heating) is negative (Field 1965).
 Possibly unstable solutions are indicated by a "u" just before the equilibrium temperature in the zone printout.
 The temperature derivative is for isochoric (constant density), not isobaric (constant pressure), conditions.
-Comments are printed at the end of the calculation if possibly unstable thermal solutions are present in the calculation.
+Comments are printed at the end of the calculation if possibly unstable thermal solutions are printed.